 This phrase is often shouted by anyone taking part in Dakotathon.
 It stands for “Happy Dance Marathon!”
 (USD’s Dance Marathon = Dakotathon).
 If this is shouted, you are expected to yell back at the top of your lungs, “Happy DM!”

 The Morale Dance is a dance that is periodically taught throughout Dakotathon.
 The dance is set to a single song that has a mix of around 20 different songs put together in one big mash-up.
 The entire event ends with everyone dancing the entire Morale Dance.
 If you are not a good dancer don’t let that stop you, just remember FTK!

 Dakotathon is run mainly by 28 students and a faculty advisor which comprise the Executive Team (Exec for short).
 They meet once a week to plan every aspect of Dakotathon.
 The responsibilities of the Exec Team range from fundraising, to event planning, to creating the dance, and much, much more.
 Should you have any questions during Dakotathon, these are the people to ask!

 Below Exec in the Dakotathon hierarchy are the Morale Captains.
 These individuals have been meeting twice a month since October to learn the Morale Dance.
 They are also in charge of a group of dancers that make up their Morale Group.

 Dancers are the heart and soul of Dakotathon.
 These are all students that sign up and are not Exec or Morale Captains.
 Dancers are considered “normal” participants in Dakotathon.
 If you haven’t already, sign up as a dancer today!

-Every Miracle Family has the opportunity to share their story with all of Dakotathon’s participants.
+Every Miracle Family has the opportunity to share their stories with all of Dakotathon’s participants.
 These stories are truly incredible and often remind you why Dakotathon is such a wonderful event.

 (Each of you most likely knows 20 people who can give $15, which would total $300!)